BlazheManev/NalogaDocker/README.md

 Navigate to the frontend directory:

-cd frontend
+1. cd frontend
 Install the frontend dependencies:

-npm install
+2. npm install
 Start the React development server:

-npm start
+3.npm start
 The frontend UI will be accessible at http://localhost:3001.

 API Documentation